Blotch3D/Blotch3D/README.md

     Switch.

 Blotch3D sits on top of MonoGame, and all MonoGame's features are still available.
 MonoGame is a widely used 3D library for C\#.
-It is free, fast, cross platform, actively developed by a large community, and used in many professional games.
+It is open source, free, fast, cross platform, actively developed by a large community, and used in many professional games.
 There is a plethora of MonoGame documentation, tutorials, examples, and discussions on line.

 Reference documentation of Blotch3D (classes, methods, fields, properties, etc.) is available through Visual Studio IntelliSense, and